 Ready to Go Digital?
 Digitize These Paper-based Processes First

-For many public and private organizations, the quick operational pivots necessary to adapt to the fallout of COVID-19 kicked off or propelled digital transformation.
+For many organizations, the quick operational pivots necessary to adapt to the fallout of COVID-19 kicked off or propelled digital transformation.
 Once stalled by lack of executive support, resources, and funding, it has become a crystal-clear priority— now considered essential to business continuity in the new, largely work-from-home, world.

 The move toward digital transformation is not new.
 In fact, 70 percent of respondents to a Tech Pro research study said their organizations either had a digital transformation strategy in place or were working on one.
 The disruptive effects of COVID-19, however, sped up the process—and the necessary funding.